alpaddesai/GraduateRecordExamTestScores/README.md

 # Test Scores

-The project provides data interpretation of GRE and GMAT test scores based on my test scores.
+The project provides data interpretation of GRE test scores based on my test scores.
 Confidential information is not displayed.
 Please download the executable in https://github.com/alpaddesai/TestScores/releases for details.
 All images are either custom by Alpa D Desai or a reference source is provided.

 ## GRE
 ![image](GRE_Exam.jpg)